kasyap1234/space-optimiser/README-RAPIDAPI.md

 2. **Use Realistic Dimensions**: Ensure all measurements are in the same unit (e.g., cm)
 3. **Consider Weight Limits**: This API optimizes for volume only, not weight
 4. **Check Unpacked Items**: Review the `unpacked_items` array for items that didn't fit
-5. **Visualize Results**: Use the visualization URL to verify packing accuracy
+5. **Visualize Results**: Use the visualization data to verify packing accuracy

 ## 📝 Example Code